rafaelgreca/ava-speech-downloader/README.md

 - `-overwrite` or `--overwrite`: Use it if you want to overwrite the files that have already beed downloaded.
 - `-c` or `--c`: The class(es) you want to download ('clean-speech', 'speech-music', 'no-speech', 'speech-noise').
 You can pass just one class or more.
 See the examples section below to see how to use.
 Default: all classes will be downloaded.
 - `-max_files` or `--max_files`: The maximum files for each class that you want to download.
 Default: None, all files will be downloaded.
+- `-channels` or `--channels`: How many channels the output file will have.
+Default: 1 (Mono channel).

 ## Examples